HiroshiLab/Building-Gene-Trees-workshop-1/README.md

    click clone or download, then download zip to workshop1 folder

-  5. Dendroscope: for visualizing trees
+  5. Dendroscope: for visualizing trees.

+  Download and install on your computer.

          http://dendroscope.org/

   6. Download files from this Github repository to workshop1 folder

+  Zipped fasta files (.fa.gz) can also be downloaded from NCBI or Phytozome.

  ## Part 2: Basic Unix and Running BLAST from command line